ubclaunchpad/LP-website/handbook/tools/github.md

 Using GitHub is especially important because **our [Slack workspace](./slack.md) does not retain messages forever** - any long-term knowledge, information, and discussions should be enshrined *somewhere* in a repository!
 :::

 This page gives you some background knowledge that we hope will help you make the most of GitHub off the bat, whether you're a developer, designer, or strategy member.
-For more advanced usage, check out [Repository Management](../project-management/repositories.md) for guidelines on how to manage your GitHub repository and enforce coding standards.
+For more advanced usage, check out [Repository Management](../project-management/repositories.md) for guidelines on how to manage your GitHub repository and enforce coding standards and our [Git Workflow guide](../../resources/git-workflow.md).

 ## Basics